nathanvander/apollo/README.md

 Update 1/19/2017
 The version is now 1.2.
 I removed the sequence table, so it uses the sqlite3_last_insert_rowid function to get ids.
 Also, I added an Audit table to record update and delete statements.

+Update 1/25/2017.
+Released version 1.3.
+This has a semi-secure kernel using 16-bit(!) public key encryption.
+This is intended more as a proof of concept than to be really secure.